 D. Workplace Skills Assessment Program entrants’ requirements

-1. Any individual must be a member of the Minnesota and National Association to be eligible as am entrant in the Workplace Skills Assessment Program at the State Leadership Conference.
+1. Any individual must be a member of the Minnesota and National Association to be eligible as an entrant in the Workplace Skills Assessment Program at the State Leadership Conference.

 2. Workplace Skills Assessment Program entrants at the National Leadership Conference will be selected from the finalists in each of the national events conducted at the State Leadership Conference, starting with the first place winner and moving down the list until Minnesota’s allocation of entrants for the event has been filled.